hightechu/techccelerator-react-app/docs/GETTING_STARTED.md

 ### Step 2
 The SCRUM Master will:
-- Go to Cloud Firestore and create a database
+- Go to Cloud Firestore and create a database.
+Under rules, make sure it says `allow: read, write`
 - Go to authentication and enable eamil/password as a sign in method
 - Click on "add a web app" and create a new web app